astronomer/docs/learn/airflow-isolated-environments.md

 ![Graph of options for isolated environments in Airflow.](/img/guides/airflow-isolated-environments_isolated_env_options_graph.png)

 Which option you choose depends on your use case and the requirements of your task.
-The table below shows which operators are best for particular use cases.
+The table below shows which decorators and operators are best for particular use cases.

 | Use Case | Implementation Options |
 |----------|----------|